stevana/stateful-pbt-with-fakes/README-unprocessed.md

 width=60%>

-Note that the execution of some commands overlap in time, this is what's meant by concurrent and arguebly it's easier to see the overlap here than in the original sequence diagram.
+Note that the execution of some commands overlap in time, this is what's meant by concurrent and arguably it's easier to see the overlap here than in the original sequence diagram.

 We've also abstracted away the counter, it's a black box from the perspective of the threads.
 The only thing we know for sure is when we invoked the operation and when it returned, which is what our interval captures.
-We also know that the effect of the operation must have happend sometime within that interval.
+We also know that the effect of the operation must have happened sometime within that interval.

 One such concurrent history can have different interleavings, depending on when exactly the effect of the commands happen.
 Here are two possible interleavings,